Trafexofive/push_swap/README.md

     -initialize 2 stacks and start working on the instructions -develop more tools to aid in the project
     -debug and clean up the code.
-    - parse needs to be completed first
+    - "--" , epty strings should be handled
 ## algo based on https://www.canva.com/design/DAFT0H-P8r0/m8a-jnZvfrUZy-dnBEUENQ/view#11